nekop/openshift-sandbox/docs/command-cheatsheet.md

 # OpenShift Enterprise command cheat sheet

-This is command cheat sheet for OpenShift Enterprise (OSE).
+This is command cheat sheet for OpenShift Container Platform.

 For more command examples please refer to https://github.com/openshift/origin/blob/master/docs/generated/oc_by_example_content.adoc